k4rkarov/ghostping/README.md

   -chat CHAT_ID    Telegram chat ID (required)
   -port PORT       Port to run the server (default: 8088) -h, --help       Show this help message

-Description:
-  GhostPing listens for POST requests on /send-location.
-  It extracts latitude and longitude from the JSON body, resolves the client’s IP into city/country/ISP details, then pushes a formatted message to your Telegram bot.
 ```

 # Running GhostPing